AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-setup-test-scheduler.md

 title: How to setup Test Scheduler
 ---

+## Description

+### What is a Test Schedular in software testing?

+A test schedular is a tool used in software testing to schedule and run tests at predetermined times and frequency.
+It helps manage large and complex tests by automating the process of scheduling and checking complex processes from one streamlined, intuitive interface.

+### Why is it necessary to setup Test Schedular in software testing?

+It is necessary to use a test schedular in software testing because it helps manage large and complex tests by automating the process of scheduling and checking complex processes from one streamlined, intuitive interface.
+This helps save time and resources while ensuring that tests are run at predetermined times and frequency.

+### What is the importance of setting up Test Schedular?

+Setting up a test schedular is important in software testing because it helps to automate the testing process.
+A test schedular allows you to schedule tests to run automatically at specific times or intervals.
+This can help to ensure that tests are run consistently and that any issues are detected as soon as possible.
+Test schedulars can also help to reduce the time and effort required to run tests manually.
+They can be used to run tests overnight or during weekends when there are fewer users on the system.

+## Steps

 1. From the **Menu bar**, go to the **Testing** then **Run Tests** option.

 ![](/img/how-tos/how-to-setup-test-scheduler/run-tests.png)